Page Refresh AI/Content Decay

 Strengthen Internal Linking

 Add internal links from the decaying page to newer, related content on your site.
 Also add links from other pages to the refreshed page.
-Better internal linking distributes PageRank and signals to Google that the page is connected to your broader content ecosystem.
+Better internal linking helps readers continue the task and gives search engines clearer context for how the page fits your broader content ecosystem.

 7